2025 COMMUNITY IMPACT REPORT

 SNAP Gap

-When federal SNAP benefits were threatened, TNFP swiftly addressed food insecurity in the city with support from HCA Healthcare Foundation’s Special Funds, The Frist Foundation, and community donations.
-They added evening kitchen shifts, expanded emergency food box distribution, and managed rising food costs while maintaining regular programs.
+When federal SNAP benefits were threatened, we swiftly addressed food insecurity in the city with support from HCA Healthcare Foundation’s Special Funds, The Frist Foundation, and community donations.
+We added evening kitchen shifts, expanded emergency food box distribution, and managed rising food costs while maintaining regular programs.
 Seventeen additional volunteers contributed 68 hours with chef Patricia Marzella, preparing 1,000 extra meals weekly, demonstrating the belief that collaboration creates abundance.

 What We Accomplished Together